Apple Tasting Party

 Field Trip

 Pick a bushel of apples at an apple orchard or farmers market (or have each child bring in some apples).
 Use apples to sort, graph, pattern, etc. Read Rain Makes Applesauce.
 Ask children what goes in applesauce.
 Print the recipe on a chart (see below).
 Make applesauce, using apples from the discussion, monitoring through the day.
-Make observation charts bout the changes seen by the children.
+Make observation charts about the changes seen by the children.

 ~Submitted by Barbie